ncarrillo/xanite/README.md

 ### Xbox 360
 - Supported formats: iso, xex, god
-- XBOX360 system files required (must be obtained from your own console)
+- system files required (must be obtained from your own Xbox)

 Game availability depends on your device's storage capacity.